 Residential Learning Communities

 Learning together: RLCs provide students with a residentially-based small group experience that enriches their in-class instruction and provides focused out-of-class activities.
-RLC members will live together in Teague Hall (Upper Quad neighborhood) and are co-enrolled in a First Year Seminar and two or three additional classes.
-Each RLC accommodates up to 19 students.
+RLC members will live together and are co-enrolled in a first year seminar and two or three additional classes.
+Each RLC accommodates up to 20 students per cohort.

 - All students take a first year seminar, which serves as the anchor course for the RLC experience.